JRLaro/HomeWork_01/README1.md

-# HomeWork_01
+# reFactoring

-I was hired by a marketing agency to refactor an existing site to make it more accessible.
+In this project "I was hired by a marketing agency" to refactor an existing site to make it more accessible.

 The accessibility of a website can be pertinent for any business as it ensures that people with disabilities are able to view with additional supportive technology.